vectorgrp/sil-kit/docs/api/ethernet.rst

   ]

 After you successfully ran and stopped the simulation, you will find the file "Ethernet.pcap" in the simulation's working directory.
-It can be loaded into a tool like
-`Wireshark <https://www.wireshark.org/>`_ where you can examine the Ethernet trace.
+It can be loaded into a tool like `Wireshark <https://www.wireshark.org/>`_ where you can examine the Ethernet trace.

 PCAP Named Pipe
-_________________
+_______________

-Using a named pipe allows attaching another program to trace messages of a IB ethernet controller.
+Using a named pipe allows attaching another program to trace frames of an Ethernet controller.
 The trace sink type has to be specified as "PcapPipe" in the configuration:

 .. code-block:: javascript